Orientation and transition programs

-We know the fall semester is not starting off as we expected due to the COVID-19 pandemic, but we’re busy planning a fun, engaging, and informative virtual orientation schedule for you to participate in!
+We know the winter semester will look a bit different due to the COVID-19 pandemic, but we’re busy planning a fun, engaging and informative virtual orientation schedule for you to participate in!

 Our programming will be delivered online in three stages, outlined below.